 Cindy is not “loitering” at Miguel’s bar—she has a good reason to be there because she works there.
 So she is probably not guilty of loitering to solicit the purchase of alcohol.6

 (Miguel, however, may be guilty of violating Business & Professions Code 25657 BPC, which prohibits business owners from employing people to procure the purchase of alcoholic beverages.7)

 Example: Jack works as a male prostitute serving gay male “johns.”

 Jack frequently goes to a high-end gay bar with the sole goal of finding “johns.”
 He does not spend any money on drinks for himself there.
 But he will hang out outside the bar and try to find patrons who will buy him drinks.
 The men who do so typically go on to hire him for prostitution services.

 Jack only goes to the bar to solicit the purchase of drinks and to solicit prostitution work.
 Thus, his behavior may meet the definition of “loitering”—and he may be guilty of both loitering to solicit alcohol and loitering with intent to commit prostitution.

-It is also important to note that PC 303a only applies to loitering at or around businesses that sell alcohol to be consumed on the premises—such as bars, clubs or restaurants.8
+It is also important to note that the law only applies to loitering at or around businesses that sell alcohol to be consumed on the premises—such as bars, clubs or restaurants.8

 This means that you are not guilty under this Penal Code section if, for example, you hang out outside a convenience store or liquor store and attempt to get other customers to buy you alcohol.